Bitstamp bitcoin exchange review – May 2022

 How fast will my funds be available?

-In terms of deposits, a bank wire transfer usually takes 2-5 days and a SEPA transfer 1-3 business days to reach your account.
+In terms of deposits, a bank wire transfer usually takes two to five days and a SEPA transfer one to three business days to reach your account.

 Cryptocurrency deposits depend on how long it takes for the blockchain network to confirm the transaction.
-Confirmation time is usually 1 hour.
+Confirmation time is usually one hour.

-In terms of withdrawals, SEPA zone transfers usually take 2-3 days.
-Clients outside the SEPA region usually wait 5 business days to receive their funds.
+In terms of withdrawals, SEPA zone transfers usually take two to three days.
+Clients outside the SEPA region (including Swedes) usually wait five business days to receive their funds.

 Are there any transfer limits?

 To reduce the impact of rounding, Bitstamp stipulates a minimum trade size of US$5.00 on all trades.

 The minimum international withdrawal is US$50.00.

 Bitstamp is generally considered to be one of the safest platforms for buying and selling cryptocurrency.
 The two-factor authentication and anti-money laundering guidelines greatly enhance Bitstamp’s security.

 The company is also transparent about what information it collects and how it uses it.
 At the same time, account verification requires a valid government-issued photo ID and proof of residency.
 These are standard guidelines for regulated bitcoin exchanges.